Cincinnati Reds minor league players: Tyson Lewis

 Tyson John Lewis (born January 10, 2006) is an American professional baseball shortstop in the Cincinnati Reds organization.

 Lewis attended Millard West High School in Omaha, Nebraska.
 As a senior, he was the Nebraska Gatorade Baseball Player of the Year after hitting .496 with eight home runs, 41 runs batted in (RBI) and 31 stolen bases.
+Lewis was selected by the Cincinnati Reds in the second round of the 2024 Major League Baseball draft.
+He signed with the team for $3 million, forgoing his commitment to play college baseball at the University of Arkansas.